Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 By default, the JBL Xtreme 2 has this extra bass mode turned ON.
 This adds some treble and lots of deep bass to the audio output.

-Top view of this wireless speaker, showing the -Bluetooth- and -Volume Down- buttons highlighted.
+Picture of the -Bluetooth- and -Volume Down- buttons.

-You can turn low frequency mode OFF by depressing the Volume Down (-) and Bluetooth buttons for about ten seconds, until the Power and Connect buttons light up white briefly.
+Turn low frequency mode OFF by depressing the Volume Down (-) and Bluetooth buttons together.
+Hold them in for about ten seconds.
+Then release when the Power and Connect buttons light up white briefly.

-Find all these buttons on the top of the speaker, as shown in the picture above, pointed at by the green arrows.
+Find all these buttons on the top of the speaker.
+We show them in the picture above, and point them out with the green arrows.

 How to Turn On Low Frequency Mode

-To turn low frequency mode back on, again, press and hold the Volume Down (-) and Bluetooth buttons in until the Power and Connect+ buttons light white.
-Then release the buttons.
-When the buttons inside the circled oval above light white, the low frequency mode has resumed once more.
+To turn low frequency mode back on, again, press the Volume Down (-) and Bluetooth buttons together.
+Hold in until the Power and Connect+ buttons light white.
+Then release.
+When the buttons inside the oval light white, the low frequency mode is active once again.

 Warning